 Just cause dismissal is for blameworthy actions such as misconduct, disobedience, neglect, fraud, or crime, and employers are not required to give a notice period.
 Severance pay is not legally required if an employer terminates the employment relationship for a just cause.

 To relocate employees abroad, businesses and their employees must abide by the destination country's immigration laws.
-Typically, employers must sponsor their employees, obtain the appropriate visas and work permits on their employees’ behalf, and pay the associated fees for visa applications, extensions, and renewals.
+Typically, employers must sponsor their employees, obtain the appropriate visas and work permits on their employees’ behalf, and pay any associated foreign worker levies and fees for visa applications, extensions, and renewals.

 Each country has its own process for obtaining the right visas and work permits for employee transfers.
 The type of visa will depend on factors like the employee’s job role, how long they plan to stay in the country, and if they have a spouse or dependents coming with them.